Vision isn’t just about seeing well — it’s about how we interpret and interact with the world visually.

-Vision is all about the way our brains and eyes interact.
-Whether we’re reading words on the board, catching a ball, or tying our shoelaces, we depend on our visual system to work properly in order to succeed so many tasks.
+Effective vision comes down to the way the brain and eyes interact.
+Whether reading words on the board, catching a ball, or tying our shoelaces, we rely on our visual system to work properly in order to succeed in these and other tasks.

 Elite Vision Therapy